Timeless Jiu Jitsu Philosophy

 The second principle is Jita Kyoei – or “mutual welfare and benefit.”
 This means that all students must be safe and benefit from training.
 This is the true spirit of training, all students working together for the greater good.

 “If everyone acts with the spirit of mutual cooperation, each person’s work benefits not only himself, but also others, and attaining this together will bring mutual happiness,” Kano writes.
+This philosophy works great in both our adult and kids Jiu Jitsu classes.

 The third principle is called Seiryoku Zenyo – or “maximum efficiency and minimal effort.”
-Zenyo is the path of ease, of searching for a better and smarter way to use our energy effectively.

 “Whatever it is that you do,” Kano said of Zenyo, “envision the best purpose for it, and use the energy of your body and mind in the most efficient way to achieve that purpose.”